kaminiwalunj/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

 ## Task 2 : Create a lakehouse and upload data

-Now that you have a workspace, it's time to switch to the *Data engineering* experience in the portal and create a data lakehouse for the data you're going to analyze.
+Now your workspace is ready, let’s create a new lakehouse to store and analyze your data.

 1. In the newly created workspace, click the **+ New Item button(1)** and search for **Lakehouse(2)** and select **Lakehouse(3)**.